 While it’s drying, you need to protect it from rain and moisture, but don’t cover your oven with plastic materials because it will need to breathe in order to dry.
 Preferably, as stated earlier, it is best to build your oven under an already covered area.

 As it starts to get dry enough, you can begin to slowly dig the sand out.
 Don’t worry too much about the paper because it will burn out anyway.
-Every few days dig out a little bit more of the sand in order to allow some air inside.
-This will stimulate the drying process inside of the oven.
+Every few days dig out a little more of the sand in order to allow some air inside.
+This will stimulate the drying process inside the oven.

 Once the sand core has been removed and your oven is adequately dry, you will be ready to fire it up.
 If your oven is not completely dry before you fire it, it will cause cracking in the body.